gasgithub/stock-quote/README.md

 This branch describes how the *stock-quote* can be deployed using Quarkus.

 [Here](quarkus-build.md) you can find instructions how to build application locally.
-You can also build and deploy application directly on OpenShift - see detailed instructions - [deploying to OpenShift](quarkus-openshift.md)
+You can also build and deploy application directly on OpenShift - see detailed instructions - [deploying to OpenShift](quarkus-openshift.md).
+Details about configuring service to use JWT authorization are described [here](quarkus-jwt.md)